zx80/flask-simple-auth/docs/DOCUMENTATION.md

 do not want to have to use that on every request in real life (eg *hundreds* milliseconds for passlib bcrypt *12* rounds).
 The above defaults result in manageable password checks of a few milliseconds.
-Consider using tokens to reduce the authentication load on each request.
+Please consider using tokens to reduce the authentication load on each request.

 For `digest` authentication, the password must be either in *plaintext* or a simple MD5 hash ([RFC 2617](https://www.rfc-editor.org/rfc/rfc2617.txt)).